Kourosh Sehati

-Kourosh Sehati (کوروش صحتی in Persian) (born 7 April 1978) is an Iranian journalist, one of the well-known political and human rights activists and former leaders of the students’ movement in Iran.
+Kourosh Sehati (کوروش صحتی in Persian) (born 7 April 1978) is an Iranian journalist and a human rights activist.

 Sehati was expelled from the Islamic Azad University of Varamin because of his political activities and help in the organization of the July 1999 student pro-democracy protests against the Iranian government.

 Arrests

-He was arrested several times between 2000 and 2004 and spent around three years in the prisons.
-While being in Sepah prison that belongs to the Revolutionary Guards of Iran, Sehati spent eight months in the solitary cell.
-As a prisoner of conscience, he experienced tortures.
-Because of his activities focused on support of the democratic movements, freedom of speech and human rights in Iran, the authorities of Iran threatened his family members several times.
-The government was also behind the banishment of Gozaresh-e-Rooz newspaper and Hoviat-e-Kheesh weekly magazine, where he worked as a political editor and the member of editorial board.
+He was arrested several times between 2000 and 2004 and spent around three years in prison.
+While being in Sepah prison, which belongs to the Revolutionary Guards of Iran, Sehati spent eight months in a solitary cell.
+As a prisoner of conscience, he experienced torture.
+Because of his activities focused on support of the democratic movements, freedom of speech, and human rights in Iran, the authorities of Iran threatened his family members several times.
+The government was also behind the banishment of Gozaresh-e-Rooz newspaper and Hoviat-e-Kheesh weekly magazine, where he worked as a political editor and a member of the editorial board.

 After several arrests and detention terms, he decided to proceed with his media and human rights activists from abroad for safety reasons.
-Sehati fled to Turkey in 2004 and then was accepted by United Nations High Commissioner for Refugees as a political refugee.
+Sehati fled to Turkey in 2004 and was then accepted by United Nations High Commissioner for Refugees as a political refugee.

 Sehati has lived in the United States for more than twelve years and during that time has been interviewed by many TV channels and radio stations about his activities in Iran and on the topic of current Iranian issues.

 Work

-Sehati worked for the Persian service of Voice of America based in Washington, D.C. as an international broadcaster, anchor, and producer from 2007 until August 2016.
-He currently works for the Iran International TV in London, UK.
+Sehati worked for the Persian service of Voice of America based in Washington, D.C., as an international broadcaster, anchor, and producer from 2007 until August 2016.
+He worked as a news editor for the Iran International TV channel in London, UK, until the end of 2025.

-His reports are usually focused on political issues inside Iran, as well as, on the human rights issues, democratic movements in particular on students, workers, and women movements in the country.
+His reports usually focus on political issues in Iran, as well as on human rights and democratic movements, particularly those of students, workers, and women.

-He holds a BA degree in Political Science from George Mason University in Virginia and a MS degree in International Security from Birkbeck, University of London.
+He holds a BA degree in political science from George Mason University in Virginia and an MS degree in International Security from Birkbeck, University of London.

 Military service

 On 18 March 2025, Sehati announced he had joined the Armed Forces of Ukraine to defend against the Russian invasion.
-He is the first Iranian foreign volunteer for Ukraine, explaining "Russia hurt Iran a lot over the last 200 years."
+He is the first Iranian foreign volunteer for Ukraine, explaining, "Russia hurt Iran a lot over the last 200 years."

 Personal life

-His wife is Ukrainian and they have two kids.
-His uncle, Ali Sehati, was executed by the Iranian government in 1981.
-Ali was under 18.
+His wife is Ukrainian, and they have two kids.
+His uncle, Ali Sehati, was executed by the Iranian government in 1981, when Ali was a teenager.